 Brett Powell is the Associate Director of the Roper Center.
 His many years of marketing experience include serving as Senior Director of Marketing and Fan Experience at International Speedway Corporation at Watkins Glen International and as Director of Business Development and Client Services at the marketing and communications firm Howell Liberatore & Associates, Inc. In 2015, Powell was recognized on the Central New York Business Journal’s 40 Under 40 list.
 Brett has been an adjunct professor at the Roy H. Park School of Communications at Ithaca College as well as Corning Community College and holds an MS in Experimental Psychology from Saint Joseph’s University in Philadelphia.
 Email Brett.

-Anna Arzrumtsyan is a Data Processor at the Roper Center.
+Anna Arzrumtsyan is a Data Curator at the Roper Center.
 She works closely with IT team on various software projects.
 Anna previously worked as a Data Curator at Roper Center with members of the data team to process, maintain and share various datasets.
 Anna previously worked at the Center for Geographic Analysis at Harvard University on a variety of GIS projects.
 Anna has an MA in Library and Information Science from St. John’s University, and an MA in Geography (Geographic Information Science) from SUNY Albany.
 Email Anna.

 Carl Brown is the iPOLL Acquisitions Manager.
 He has been with the Roper Center since 1999, and currently collects and prepares new polls for entry into the iPOLL system and selects poll questions for our daily Twitter and Facebook feeds.
 He previously worked on the JPoll system of Japanese poll questions and prepared Elmo Roper’s papers at the Dodd Center at the University of Connecticut.
 He has a BA in Modern European History and an MA in American History from the University of Connecticut.
 Email Carl.